xavctn/img2table/README.md

 ### Table extraction

-Multiple tables can be extracted at once from a PDF page/ an image.
+Multiple tables can be extracted at once from a PDF page/ an image using the `extract_tables` method of a document.

 ```python
 from img2table.ocr import TesseractOCR